EcoAcao-Brasil/ecoacao-urbanAI/CONTRIBUTING.md

         Description of return value

     Raises:
-        ValueError: When and why this exception is raised
+        ValueError: When this is raised
-        TypeError: When and why this exception is raised

-    Example:
-        >>> result = function_name(42, "test")
-        >>> print(result)
-        True

-    Note:
-        Additional notes or warnings about the function.
     """
     pass
 ```

+## Documentation

+### Adding Examples

+- Add Jupyter notebooks to `examples/notebooks/`
+- Add Python scripts to `examples/scripts/`
+- Include clear comments and explanations

 ### Building Documentation